What kind of new tea has the greatest collection value?

 1. Smoothness

 Smoothness refers to the state where the tea soup makes the mouth feel comfortable after being ingested.
-The smoothness of water is a major characteristic of Pu'er tea, especially now-produced new Pu'er teas, which often exhibit rich smoothness due to their manufacturing process.
+The smoothness of is a major characteristic of Pu'er tea, especially now-produced new Pu'er teas, which often exhibit rich smoothness due to their manufacturing process.
 As the tea ages, this quality becomes even more pronounced.

 What kind of new tea has the greatest collection value?-4